 Numerous activities are planned during January, all of which are designed to encourage all ages, ethnicities, cultures, races and genders to participate and to focus on fulfilling a dream.

-For general event information, contact Dr. Gene Blue or Betty lou Long at 602-254-5081 or email firstname.lastname@example.org.
-Check back for updates to the schedule of events.
+For general event information, contact Gene Blue 602-254-5081 or email firstname.lastname@example.org.
+Check back periodically for any updates to the schedule of events.

 Dr. Martin Luther King Jr. once said: "Life's most persistent and urgent questions is 'What are you doing for others?'"
 Each year, Americans across the country answer that questions by coming together during the King Holiday to serve their neighbors and communities.
-Check back for a list of locations and activities.
+Contact Roberto Frietz at 602-261-8154 or Ray Buchanan 602-5344-2274.

 Youth from across the Valley are brought together to participate in the Candlelight Mass Choir which culminates in a truly unforgettable Gospel experience.
 The youth are recognized not only throught musical voices but instrumental prowess, dance, recitations and more.
 Various guest speakers are featured and scholarship recipients recognized.

 Arizona citizens – young, old, of all nationalities and of varying Valley organizations – take part in a march symbolic of King's 1968 march.
 Led by many City officials, including the Governor and Mayor.
-The March starts at Pilgrim Rest baptist Church and culminates at Margaret T. Hance Park for a Festival.
+The March starts at Pilgrim Rest Baptist Church (assemble at 8:30am) and culminates at Margaret T. Hance Park for a Festival.
 Click here for March route

 The MLK March culminates at Margaret T. Hance Park for a Festival where the life of Dr. King and historical civil rights events are remembered and celebrated.
 Different cultures interact through numerous vendors, entertainment, cuisine and a health fair.
 For more information on the March and Festival, please contact Lanette Campbell at 623-282-1555 or email@example.com.